// basilisk — alpha

 The open-source

-Basilisk is a complete Python language server and VS Code extension that replaces Pylance and Pyright.
-Autocomplete, go-to-definition, hover info, refactoring, diagnostics, integrated debugging — everything you rely on, fully open source.
+Basilisk is a complete, open-source Python language server.
+Autocomplete, go-to-definition, hover info, refactoring, diagnostics, integrated debugging — everything you rely on, without the proprietary lock-in.
+In VS Code, Cursor, Zed, and Neovim — wherever you write Python.
 Strict by default.
 Built in Rust.

 bad.py